+The places of residence for international students are mostly provided in student dormitories with single, double or triple rooms.
 You can also find private apartments for rent in newspapers, internet advertisements or real estate agencies.
-The International Relations Office can also help you and give advice.
+International Relations Office in your university can also help you and give you advice.